InfoSeeking/IRIS/README.md

 The response will follow the format of the last executed command.

 ##<a id="Limit"></a>Limit
 The limit request allows you to select a subset of results.
 The offset is optional and defaults to 0.
+This is comparable to a SQL limit.
 ###Request
 ```
 <parameters>